eastmad/TheNewStack2/README.md

 # Making a Sonnet

+This prgram just makes statistics against a corpus of words from Shakespeare's sonnets, and then creates one based on two starting words.

 - Clone and run the solution TheNewStack2 in Visual Studio or an equivalent.
 - I set the target framework as net6.0 in the Shakespeare.scsproj; there are no important dependencies.